 Source: Health and Disability Commissioner

-Health and Disability Commissioner Anthony Hill today released a report finding Auckland District Health Board in breach of the Code of Health and Disability Services Consumers’ Rights (the Code) for the care provided to a young woman.
+Health and Disability Commissioner Anthony Hill today released a report finding a doctor at an urgent care clinic in breach of the Code of Health and Disability Services Consumers’ Rights (the Code) for failing to conduct an adequate medical assessment or organise an x-ray for a woman.

-The full report for case 17HDC01589 is available on the HDC website.
+The full report for case 18HDC01962 is available on the HDC website.